-After you create the program in DL-Windows and transfer the program from your computer to an AL-DTM, transfer the program from the AL-DTM to the lock(s) via a double-ended mini banana plug.
+After you create the program in DL-Windows and transfer the program from your computer to an AL-DTM, transfer the program from the AL-DTM to the lock(s) via this double-ended mini banana plug.
+The 2-pin banana plug connector is polarity sensitive.
+The TAB (marked "GND") side must be plugged into the lock's black (left) terminal (located on the Primary Lock Side).